Powder Mountain, United States: Family Ski Guide

 The Honest Tradeoffs

-Most families end up staying in Eden, a 15 to 20 minute drive down the mountain, because on-mountain lodging is limited to scattered vacation rentals.
-That daily drive up a winding road can feel old by day four.
-Midweek visits help with more than just traffic.
-Weekday lift tickets drop to $109 versus $243 on weekends, so your wallet and your patience benefit from the same strategy.
+Most families stay in Eden, a 15 to 20 minute drive down the mountain.
+That daily commute up a winding road gets old by day four.
+Midweek visits help with traffic and pricing.

-Book Powder Mountain if you've got kids aged 6 to 14 who can handle a full day without childcare, you're allergic to lift lines, and you'd rather spend money on extra ski days than resort polish.
-That 1,500 daily ticket cap means your family gets more mountain per dollar than anywhere else in Utah.
-It's a simple equation, really.
+Book Powder Mountain if your kids are 6 to 14, can handle a full day without childcare, and you want to ski uncrowded terrain at non-destination prices.
+The 1,500-ticket daily cap means your family gets more mountain per dollar than anywhere else in Utah.
+Weekday tickets at $109 are less than half of what Park City charges.

 Similar Resorts